richardatval/www.yesproject.org/_posts/2018-01-16-andrew-gains-determination-and-happiness-through-yes-project-support.md

 > “Do it.
 It’s a great boost to get you closer to what you want to do.
 You will make new friends and most of all, it will make you happy.”

 In December 2017 Andrew was a finalist in the YES Young Person of the Year Awards where 10 young people received awards for overcoming obstacles to work.
-Read more http://bit.ly/2DleE0x
+[Read more about the awards.](http://bit.ly/2DleE0x)

 _This article written by Siân Hewitt Youth Leadership Group_